Marimo Moss: A Complete Guide

 Marimo balls have become famed for their vivid appearance and velvety texture and have since often been referred to as ‘pets’.

-I’ve even seen the term ‘marimom’ floating about.
+I’ve even seen the term ‘marimom’ floating around.

 They are notoriously easy to care for, though they do still need looking after.
 We’ll make sure you’ve got everything you need to get started.